Logic

 There a couple cases where we "give up" - here called floundering - on trying to

 solve a goal.
-The most easy to understand case is if the types for a Goal
+The most easy to understand case is if the types for a Goal or

-are too large.
+Answer are too large.
 (Side note, we could actually handle this - by

 generalizing - but turns out to be quite buggy and probably unnecessary).

-Another case where we flounder is if we try to solve a Goal
+Another case where we flounder is if we try to solve a Goal where we try to

 enumerate non-enumerable types (like auto traits).
 In general, floundering

 reason.
-However, if there are other Strands
+However, if there are other Strands that don't flounder, there may

-still be other Answer
+still be other Answers available.

 Answers